opencultureconsulting/php-basics/doc/files/src/ErrorHandlers/TriggerExceptionError.php.txt

 /**
  * Triggers errors for uncaught exceptions.
  *
- * If registered as exception handler, this catches an uncaught exception and
+ * If registered as exception handler, this catches any uncaught exception and
  * converts it into an internal PHP error of severity `E_USER_ERROR`.
  *
  * > Usage: `set_exception_handler(new TriggerExceptionError());`